eda6767/dataproc/README.md

 <sub> Here we are gonna focuse more on technical aspects and different way how to launch dataproc job.
 As a first step we have to define parameters like _temporaryGcsBucket, viewsEnabled and materializationDataset_
 </sub>

 <sub> _temporaryGcsBucket_  - this is a parameter required for writing data to BigQuery.
-Spark connector to BigQuery contains two write methods - direct and indirect method while writing data into BigQuery.  </sub>
+Spark connector to BigQuery contains two write options - direct and indirect method while writing data into BigQuery.
+This is an optional parameter while indirect method is default method for writing data.
+So, if you are using indirect method - this requires defininf temporary GCS Bucket. _The connector writes the data to BigQuery by first buffering all the data into a Cloud Storage temporary table.
+Then it copies all data from into BigQuery in one operation._ </sub>
 <br>
 <br/>